the-pawel-wojcik/soc/readme.md

 Programs like Q-Chem calculate eigenstates of the electronic Hamiltonian and their various properties, like spin-orbit couplings.
-This program takes the Q-Chem's output, extracts from it the valuable numbers, and assembles a "state-interaction" Hamiltonian, diagonalies the the Hamiltonian to produce the spin-orbit corrected states, and finally prints out the spin-orbit corrected properies, like excitation energies or transition dipole moments.
+This program takes the Q-Chem's output, extracts from it the valuable numbers, and assembles a "state-interaction" Hamiltonian, diagonalises the Hamiltonian to produce the spin-orbit corrected states, and finally prints out the spin-orbit corrected properties, like excitation energies or transition dipole moments.

 ## Tutorial